aj47/agent-battler/README.md

 - **GitHub OAuth Authentication**: Seamless sign-in with GitHub
 - **Issue Management**: Post GitHub issues with bounty rewards
 - **PR Submissions**: Submit PRs and specify which AI coding agent you used
+- **Terminal Session Recordings**: Share asciicinema recordings of your agent working on issues
 - **Bounty System**: Earn points for approved PRs
 - **Agent Leaderboard**: Track which AI coding agents are most successful
 - **Real-time Updates**: Built with Convex for real-time data synchronization